Show-1: Marrying Pixel and Latent Diffusion Models for Text-to-Video Generation: Introduction

-\begin{itemize} \item Upon examining pixel and latent VDMs, we discovered that: 1) pixel VDMs excel in generating low-resolution videos with more natural motion and superior text-video synchronization compared to latent VDMs; 2) when using the low-resolution video as an initial guide, conventional latent VDMs can effectively function as super-resolution tools by \textbf{simple expert translation}, refining spatial clarity and creating high-quality videos with greater efficiency than pixel VDMs.
+\begin{itemize} \itemsep{1mm} \item Upon examining pixel and latent VDMs, we discover that: 1) pixel VDMs excel in generating low-resolution videos with more natural motion and superior text-video synchronization compared to latent VDMs; 2) when using the low-resolution video as an initial guide, latent VDMs can effectively function as super-resolution tools by \textbf{simple expert translation}, refining spatial clarity and creating high-quality videos with greater efficiency than pixel VDMs.
+Meanwhile, with expert translation, the artifacts and corruptions of low resolution videos can be reduced.

 \item We are the first to integrate the strengths of both pixel and latent VDMs, resulting into a novel video generation model that can produce high-resolution videos of precise text-video alignment at low computational cost (15G GPU memory during inference).